 Do I need to take the GRE?

-- You earned a master's or equivalent degree from an accredited U.S. university in physical or biological science.
+You earned a master's or equivalent degree from an accredited U.S. university in a technical or quantitative field, including areas in engineering, physical or biological sciences.

-If you feel you qualify for a GRE waiver based on one of the conditions outlined above, please send copies of your resume and transcripts (unofficial ok) to firstname.lastname@example.org.
+If you would like to be considered for a GRE waiver, please send a copy of your resume and unofficial transcripts to email@example.com.